Milad-Akarie/auto_route_library/README.md

     );
 ```

-Every nested router can have it's own observers and inherit it's parent's.
+Every nested router can have its own observers and inherit its parent's.
 ```dart
  AutoRouter(
     inheritNavigatorObservers: true, // true by default